 The most common Medicare Advantage plans are:

-• HMO (health maintenance organization) plans
+• HMOs (health maintenance organization) plans

-• PPO (preferred provider organization) plans
+• PPOs (preferred provider organization) plans

-• PFFS (private fee-for-service) plans
+• PFFs (private fee-for-service) plans

 • SNPs (special needs plans)